PRINCIPAL CURRENT POSITIONS

 o “Managing the Family Firm: Evidence from CEOs at Work”, with Andrea Prat & Raffaella Sadun.

-o “Can Basic Entrepreneurship Transform the Lives of the Poor?” with Robin Burgess, Narayan Das, Selim Gulesci, Imran Rasul and Munshi Sulaiman.
+o "The Misallocation of Labor in Village Economies", with Robin Burgess, Narayan Das, Selim Gulesci, Imran Rasul and Munshi Sulaiman,

 Carlo Alberto Medal: Awarded biennially to an outstanding Italian economist under the age of 40; 2011